serdarkurbanov/serdarkurbanov.github.io/_posts/2022-08-24-data-aggregators.md

 Some developers may think that the main motivation to build orchestration layer is to make it *'easier'* for applications to fetch data from a variety of sources.
 In fact, this motivation is a misdirection: building an orchestration layer **will takes more effort than connecting to individual sources** (also, check out this [note on complexity](https://serdarkurbanov.github.io/posts/conservation-of-complexity/)).
 The real motivation should be:
 * unified model of data in the organization
 * unified registry of data sources
-* unified implementation of connections to sources
+* unified implementation of connections to sources + resiliency of this connection
 * single point of tracking the changing contracts
 * etc